nabeellagi/AllEars/README.md

 npm run dev
 ```

 This launches the pet minigame in your browser.
-Eventually, this is embedded inside the mobile app as a WebView or direct render.
+Eventually, this is embedded inside the mobile app as a WebView.

 ---